Artist

 I am a multi-media artist who uses oil, watercolor, pastels, gouache, wax, and scraps of found/recycled paper.
 My work toggles between abstractions of landscapes, filaments of the human experience, and use of line and shape to make connections between history, places, and the human & non-human world.

-I'm also a psychotherapist - working with adults and teens in private practice, as well as facilitating groups for people who want to explore the feelings associated with our climate crises.
+I'm also a psychotherapist - working with adults and teens in private practice, as well as facilitating groups for people who want to explore the feelings associated with our climate crisis.

 "The Feeling Place" A short film about the emotions of the climate crisis